penfever/simpleOS/src/os/readme.md

 dev_sw2 = pushbutton 2

-dev_E1 … dev_E4 = LED 1 … 4
+dev_E1 … dev_E4 = LEDs 1 … 4.
+1 is Red, 2 is Blue, 3 is Green, 4 is Yellow.

+dev_UART2 = the UART.

+dev_pot = the on-board potentiometer.

+dev_temp = the on-board temperature sensor.

+dev_TSI1 -> dev_TSI4 = the four on-board capacitive touch pads.

-Both pushbuttons and LEDs should be opened with the ‘r’ flag, for read.
+Pushbuttons, LEDs, potentiometer, temperature sensor and touch pads should be opened with the ‘r’ flag, for read.

 EG: fopen PTR_ADDR r

+the UART responds to fgetc, fputc, and fputs.

+The potentiometer and thermistor respond to fgetc by outputting their settings in hexadecimal format.

+The touch pads respond to fgetc by returning whether or not they are currently being touched.

 Pushbuttons respond only to fgetc, which prints out whether the pushbutton is pressed or not.